TAU-FASTLab/CHARM/FESTO/readme.md

 ```
 ## ROS Package and ROS Nodes for communicating with RT-ToolBox

 Download robot1 folder given in the repositry.
 Change the configrations in scripts i.e (TCP IP and TCP Port) to connect with RT ToolBox.
+Do it for all scripts, current configrations are according to FESTO line Robot Controller connected to RT-Toolbox

 ![tempsnip1](https://user-images.githubusercontent.com/106956110/236164001-cdd6035b-57b1-4705-83f7-4a59eec5bb03.png)